gorouflex/AFKBot/README.md

 Before run the bot please make you installed Python

-Features:
+# Features:

--Move the mouse into random places
+- Move the mouse into random places

--Do some game action key
+- Do some game action key (ex: FPS games)

--Press ESC to instanly exit ( Testing 1/2 )
+- Press ESC to instanly exit (Only worked when the main window is focused on)

-For Py version please install these modules:
+# For Py version please install these modules:

-pip install pyautogui
+- pip install pyautogui

-pip install tkinter
+- pip install tkinter

-pip install webbrowser
+- pip install webbrowser

 Warning: I do not have any not responsible if you were ban in games when using it,so use at your own risk!